If you’re looking to improve your website’s performance and ROI, contextual advertising can help! Here’s how it works and how you can get started.

 How Contextual Advertising Works?

+Well, you must be wondering – what is contextual targeting in advertising?
 Contextual advertising uses keywords on a web page to display ads.
-Unlike behavioural targeting, where tracking pixels and cookies are used, contextual targeting displays relevant ads based on content on the page.
+Unlike behavioral targeting, where tracking pixels and cookies are used, contextual targeting displays relevant ads based on content on the page.

 This has a positive impact on users browsing the web page.
 The ads remain contextually relevant, thus getting better viewability.
 Thus, more and more business owners are enlisting the services of contextual advertising companies to promote their products/services better.